codedchaitanya/AlgoDev/README.md

 The application is fully deployed on Amazon Web Services, using a separated architecture for robustness and security.

 -   **EC2 (Elastic Compute Cloud):** A virtual Linux server that acts as the secure host for our running Docker container.
 -   **RDS (Relational Database Service):** A managed PostgreSQL database that lives independently from the application server.
-This separation ensures that all user and problem data is persistent, secure, and safely backed up.
+This ensures that all user and problem data is persistent, secure, and safely backed up.
 -   **ECR (Elastic Container Registry):** A private Docker registry used to store and version our application images.
 This enables consistent and reliable deployments.
 -   **IAM & Security Groups:** A combination of a dedicated IAM user and a strict virtual firewall ensures that the application and server are only accessible through defined, secure channels.

 ---